github-workshop-octodemo/workshop-from-zero-to-hero/doc/010-devops-deploy-to-kubernetes.md

 1- Go to the project home page, in the right menu click on "Release"
     ![](../images/img-049.png)

-2- Clicc "Create a new release"
+2- Click "Create a new release"

 3- Use a Tag and generate release notes.